 Important Key Points

-- You have four years from the date of your accident to file a claim or lawsuit
+- You have two years from the date of your accident to file a claim or lawsuit

 - Non-permanent injuries are covered by Florida’s PIP law.

 The Sunshine State is one of a few states in the country that has a “no-fault” car insurance and compensation law.
 Essentially, when you’re in an accident, you must file a claim with your insurance company, and that includes if you’ve been injured.

 Your PIP insurance covers up to $10,000 minus your deductible.
 PIP is designed to reduce the necessity of suing for reimbursement of medical and related bills from auto accidents.
 To receive PIP benefits, you must receive care within 14 days after a vehicle accident.

 Here’s what you and your passengers are entitled to as long as the injuries are related to a car accident.”

 - Passengers who do not own a vehicle

 - Others who drive your car with your permission.